progers/ccdb/examples/chromiumArithmeticBug/README.md

 use_goma=true
 ```

-Ensure gclient is up-to-date and build with coverage enabled:
+Ensure gclient is up-to-date, then build with coverage enabled:
 ```
 gclient runhooks
 ninja -C out/Coverage content_shell